-Solution: If you are dealing with MOS/MXU data, change the smoothing box sizes using the parameters "dradius" and "sradius".
-Alternatively, instead of the default median smoothing, a polynomial may be used to fit the large scale trend: the degree of the fitting polynomial should be specified via the "ddegree" parameter.
+Solution: If you are dealing with MOS/MXU data, change the smoothing box sizes using the parameters -- dradius and --sradius.
+Alternatively, instead of the default median smoothing, a polynomial may be used to fit the large scale trend: the degree of the fitting polynomial should be specified via the --ddegree parameter.

-Solution: If you are dealing with LSS/LSS-like data, change the "sdegree" parameter, indicating the degree of the polynomial fitting the large scale illumination trend along the spatial direction.
-Alternatively, instead of the default polynomial fitting a median smoothing may be applied: "sdegree" should be set to -1, so that the smoothing box sizes can be specified with the parameters "dradius" and "sradius".
+Solution: If you are dealing with LSS/LSS-like data, change the --sdegree parameter, indicating the degree of the polynomial fitting the large scale illumination trend along the spatial direction.
+Alternatively, instead of the default polynomial fitting a median smoothing may be applied: --sdegree should be set to -1, so that the smoothing box sizes can be specified with parameter --sradius.
+Along the dispersion direction, the recommended normalisation is to use a median smoothing of 10 pixels (--dradius=10 and --nknots=-1).